yuheitawaragi/kaggle-NeurIPS---Open-Polymer-Prediction-2025-silver/notebooks/solution.md

 * Shape descriptors (spherocity, asphericity, eccentricity, radius of gyration)

 These features capture the 3D geometry and shape anisotropy of polymers, which are important for predicting physical properties.

+### 4. ChemBERTa-based Molecular Embedding Features

+* SMILES strings are encoded using ChemBERTa, a pretrained transformer model for molecules.
+* For each molecule, the CLS token embedding is extracted as a fixed-length vector.
+* Embeddings are scaled and then clustered using:
+  *